-With the ignition switch to the "ON" position and the engine running, press and hold down the handheld control switch button to the "OUT" position.
+With the ignition switch to the "ON" position and the engine running, press and hold down the handheld control rocker switch to the "OUT" position.
 The green indicator light "ROOM IN OPERATION" will come on to indicate that the slide-out operation cycle is activated.
 The following actions will be done in sequence:

 - Deflation of the inflatable seal

-- Unload the tag axle
+- Unloading of the tag axle

 - Retraction of the locking pins

 - Movement of the slide-out to its full "OUT" position

-Then releasing the switch button will permit the following actions:
+Then releasing the rocker switch will permit the following actions:

-- · Re-inflation of the seal - · Reloading of the tag axle
+- o Re-inflation of the seal - o Reloading of the tag axle

-When the switch button is released, the green indicator light goes out.
-Note that for safety reasons, releasing the switch button will stop the slide-out movement instantly.
-At any time, releasing the switch button from the "OUT" position and pressing it on the "IN" position will reverse the operation.
+When the rocker switch is released, the green indicator light goes out.
+Note that for safety reasons, releasing the rocker switch will stop the slide-out movement instantly.
+At any time, releasing the rocker switch from the "OUT" position and pressing it to the "IN" position will reverse the operation.